BrunoffNo13/TestFlatDoc/body.md

 ## Input Param lengths

-These are listed on the Swagger documentation.
+These are listed on the Swagger documentation within the schema section for any relevant POSTS.

 ## Date format